justnealpatel/DropToken/README.md

 ## Usage

 You must have Python 3 installed (doesn’t matter which specific version but just needs to be 3.0+).
+I'm using 3.7.
 Use the following to run the program

 - Open your terminal or command prompt
 - Run `ls` and if you see `DropToken.py`, you're in the right place